yistLin/prove-it/_posts/2019-11-08-prove-that-man-has-a-human-spirit-and-the-human-spirit-is-different-from-the-holy-spirit.md

 ---
 layout: post
-title: "Prove that man has a human spirit and the human spirit is different from the Holy Spirit"
+title: "Prove That Man Has a Human Spirit and the Human Spirit Is Different from the Holy Spirit"
 tags: [Holy Spirit, spirit of man]
 categories: ["Three Parts of Man"]
 ---